canonical/loki-k8s-operator/INTEGRATING.md

 - `LogProxyConsumer`: This object may be used by any K8s charmed operator that wants to send logs to Loki through a log proxy by implementing the consumer side of the `loki_push_api` relation interface.
-When a relation with a Charmed Operator implementing the `LogProxyProvider` is established, this object injects a [Promtail binary](https://grafana.com/docs/loki/latest/clients/promtail/) into the workload container.
+When a relation with a Charmed Operator implementing `LogProxyProvider` is established, this object injects a [Promtail binary](https://grafana.com/docs/loki/latest/clients/promtail/) into the workload container.
 This binary will then send logs to Loki through the log proxy provider.

 - `LogProxyProvider`: This object may be used by any charmed operator that wants to act